a discussion about psychiatry, mental illness, emotional problems, and things that help

 This is also the point where nationalism begins to resemble religion most vividly: sacrifice becomes noble.
 The soldier lost in battle becomes a secular martyr.
 Military cemeteries become sacred ground.
 National memorial days, uniforms, solemn parades, salutes, flyovers, and moments of silence are not trivial theatre; they are rituals.
 Some of these rituals can be dignified, moving, and morally serious.
 But psychologically they are doing something very similar to religious ceremony: they sanctify loyalty, make sacrifice visible, and bind the group together around a shared story of suffering and duty.

-Human societies will always require policing, disaster response, protection against violent actors, and organized defense of civilians.
+Human societies will always require policing, disaster response, protection against violent actors, and organised defence of civilians.
 But it is worth imagining a more mature global arrangement: less dependence on giant national war machines, and more emphasis on internationally accountable peacekeeping, policing, engineering, disaster response, and protection of human rights.
 It is worth imagining a system in which soldiers or security personnel would train with colleagues from other nations, in different parts of the world, learn other languages, work alongside people from other cultures, and spend more of their careers helping with floods, fires, epidemics, rebuilding, mediating regional conflicts, and civilian protection.
 The point would not be to erase local loyalties, but to weaken the automatic “us and them” mentality.

 What can be done about this problem?
 This is one place where the best of religion and the best of civic life actually converge.
 The best religious values call for compassion, humility, fairness, hospitality, and recognition of the dignity of other persons—not just of one’s own tribe.
 Likewise, the best constitutional ideals call for equal protection, restraint of power, due process, and humane treatment.
 The United Nations, however imperfectly, points in this direction.
 The UN Charter speaks of promoting human rights and fundamental freedoms for all, and the Universal Declaration of Human Rights begins with one of the most beautiful sentences in political history: all human beings are born free and equal in dignity and rights.